arunvel1988/openshift101/workshop/all-in-one/README.md

 {: codeblock}

-You should see a list like below:
+You should see a list like the snippet below:

 ```bash
 my-app-cf48574d-6cssh      1/1     Running   0          10m
 my-app-cf48574d-c97hr      1/1     Running   0          9m4s
 my-app-cf48574d-pqssh      1/1     Running   0          9m4s
 ```

+## Self-healing of Kubernetes

 Delete one of the pods: